Roni2912/SOLANA/README.md

 - [React Documentation](https://react.dev)
 - [TypeScript Handbook](https://typescriptlang.org)

-## License
+## 📄 License

-This project is for educational purposes.
-Use responsibly and ensure proper testing before deploying to mainnet.
+MIT License - feel free to use this project for learning and development.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

-## Support
+## ⭐ Show Your Support

-For questions and support:
-- Check the troubleshooting section
-- Review Solana documentation
-- Ensure you're using the latest version of dependencies
+Give a ⭐️ if this project helped you learn Solana development!

 ---

-Built with ❤️ for the Solana ecosystem
+**Built with ❤️ for the Solana ecosystem**